Skip to main content

 • Approval rate drops during a quarterly review.

-Quarterly cadence: Review approval rates for all assignments in production.
+Quarterly cadence: Review approval rates for all agents in production.
 Prune gates with consistently high approval rates.
 Re-add gates on branches that have drifted.

 Worked Examples

-The assignment auto-handles low-value expenses and escalates high-value ones through a structured flow.
+The agent auto-handles low-value expenses and escalates high-value ones through a structured flow.

 See the full tutorial: Expense Report Approval

-The assignment drafts a reply and holds it for review before sending.
+The agent drafts a reply and holds it for review before sending.

 See a related example: Reviewing Drafts Before Sending

-The assignment follows up on outstanding purchase orders and escalates if no response arrives.
+The agent follows up on outstanding purchase orders and escalates if no response arrives.